brimcg/visor/README.md

 Tip:  Clip your printed [cut template](PrusaFaceShieldHolesRC2.pdf) to your transparency before punching holes to maintain proper hole alignment.

 Thanks Josef Prusa for your open support.
 Original model was obtained [here](https://www.prusaprinters.org/prints/25857-prusa-protective-face-shield-rc1).
 Their [link](https://www.prusaprinters.org/prints/25857-prusa-protective-face-shield-rc1) provides good documentation of the design and use.
-The modifcations here were made to support rapid local use.
+The modifications here were made to support rapid local use.